 Step 1: Calculating Bin Range for the Dataset

-To get a nice looking histogram for any given dataset, it is necessary to calculate the bin range value.
-You cannot just use a random value for the bin range.
+To get a nice-looking histogram for any given dataset, it is necessary to calculate the bin range value.
+You cannot just use a random value to create the bin range.
 Because you may get redundant intervals in that case.
 The formula to determine the bin range is given below:

 (Maximum Value – Minimum Value)/(Rounded Value of the Square Root of the Number of Data)